Lokesh926/Movie-Recommendation-Apache-Spark/README.md

-# End to End User and content based Movie-Recommendation using MLLib and PySpark on Databricks.
+#  User and content-based Movie-Recommendation model using MLLib and PySpark on Databricks.

-# Working on Feature Enhancements !
+# Working on Feature Enhancements!